AB Testing Research: Do Your Conversion Homework

-User Experience deals with the emotions and attitudes users experience as they use our site.
-If we can make the customer journey more enjoyable, we are improving User Experience.
+- User Experience deals with the emotions and attitudes users experience as they use our site.
+If we can make the customer journey more enjoyable, we are improving UX or User Experience.

 While these two concepts often go hand in hand, they are not the same, and both need to be kept in mind when collecting data.

 It’s not enough to simply know that “visitors” are doing ____ when they visit a given webpage or flow through a given funnel.

 - Are they on mobile or desktop?

 - Are they here via paid ads or organic search?

 - Did they click-through via a Facebook post or a Tweet?

 - Are they a new or returning visitor?